mietek/haskell-on-heroku-website/pages/tutorial/index.md

 -----> Scoring partially-matching sandbox directories
        Ignoring hello-yesod-1.0 (1a1d740) as asn1-encoding-0.9.0 is not needed
        Ignoring hello-happstack-1.0 (3b0b768) as extensible-exceptions-0.1.1.4 is not needed
+       Ignoring hello-scotty-1.0 (110abd2) as data-default-0.5.3 is not needed
        Ignoring hello-snap-1.0 (335d31e) as HUnit-1.2.5.2 is not needed
            101 haskell-on-heroku-tutorial-1.0 (f458aa8)
             41 hello-wai-1.0 (ffec23f)